Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Hands-On Picks & Testing Results

-In our testing suite, we focused on real-world results: how clearly dialogue stands out at low volumes, how smoothly lights sync with on-screen action, and how easily devices join your existing network.
-Below are the standout upgrades that deliver performance and convenience worth the investment.
+In our testing suite, we focused on outcomes that matter in daily use: how clearly dialogue stands out at lower volumes, how smoothly lights sync with on-screen action, and how quickly devices rejoin your network after a power cut or router reboot.
+Below are the standout upgrades that delivered performance and convenience strong enough to earn a permanent spot in our home theater test room.

-The Denon AVR-X3800H remains one of the most complete receivers we’ve tested.
-With 9.4 channels, HDMI 2.1, and 8K passthrough, it’s ideal for Dolby Atmos and 4K HDR setups.
+The Denon AVR-X3800H remains one of the most complete receivers we have tested.
+With 9.4 channels, HDMI 2.1, and 8K passthrough, it is ideal for Dolby Atmos and 4K HDR setups.
 Setup is straightforward via the Denon Setup Assistant, and it supports HEOS for wireless streaming throughout your home.

 Pros